 Founded by Ronald Mouchawar in 2005, Souq was initially an auction-based platform linked to Maktoob, the largest internet portal in the Middle East.
 Maktoob was acquired by Yahoo! in 2009, in the first real acquisition in the Middle East internet space.
 This acquisition provided the capital for the formation of one of Souq’s earliest investors, Jabbar Internet Group.
 The Jabbar Internet Group was led by one of Maktoob’s founders, and I believe he understood the value that Souq would have long term.

 Souq received investment from prestigious emerging market investors Naspers and Tiger Global, which highlights the opportunity seen by investors.
 Souq moved to the marketplace model in 2011, and currently generates between 35 and 40 million customer visits in the Middle East.

 Over the past year, souq.com received an average of 39M global monthly visits, 68% of which were on desktop.
 This figure represents an increase of 21% since February 2015.
 Egypt provided the greatest amount of traffic to souq.com at 47% over the past year, followed by the United Arab Emirates and Saudi Arabia, with 22% each.

-In the next 6 years Souq would recreate the Amazon infrastructure (logistics, third party selling and mobile commerce) that would lead to a huge moment in the Middle East when Amazon acquired Souq.
-The Souq acquisition provides the region with its largest ecommerce transaction and that could lead to more investment into ecommerce by investors.
+In the following six years, Souq would attempt to recreate Amazon’s infrastructure (logistics, third party selling, and mobile commerce), a play that led to a huge moment: the acquisition of Souq by Amazon.
+This acquisition delivered the region’s largest ecommerce transaction, one that could lead to even more investment into ecommerce.

-Souq will be able to leverage Amazon’s technology and have access to best practices in terms of third party sellers.
-Souq provides local insight for Amazon to leverage in house which will only lead to more Amazon growth in a region in which they had limited in house expertise.
+Finally, Souq will also be able to leverage Amazon’s technology and have access to best practices in terms of third-party sellers.
+Souq also provides local insight for Amazon to leverage in-house which will only lead to more Amazon growth in a region in which they previously had limited in-house expertise.